Saturday, March 17, 2018

 This event is an opportunity for youth to display their talents and skills in 9 different communication and arts categories.
 Review the general information and class details to see all the options.
 The festival is also a great chance for youth to experience and practice face-to-face judging in many categories and receive valuable feedback on their work.

 Most categories are judged at the event but posters and writing are judged ahead of time so you don’t need to actually be at the event.
-Youth don’t need to be enrolled in a particular project in order to participate so it’s a great opportunity to try out something new.
-Youth can try out Irish Dance during one of the two interactive workshops from 8:30-9:00 am or 9:30-10:00 am.
-There is no requirement to participate in any other part of the event to do the workshop.
+There are many opportunities to try out something new as youth don’t need to be enrolled in a particular project in order to participate and there are two dance workshops offered.

 Fast and easy sign up is being done through a Google Form.
 Enter your general information and select the categories you’d like to participate in.
 When done, select “submit” and you’ll receive a confirmation.
 If you need assistance, call the UW-Extension Office, 262-335-4478.